Skip to content

 There are now new GPU resource optimization-related messages that are viewable as workload events.
 These events help users understand the decisions made by the Run:ai GPU toolkit while handling Run:ai’s GPU resource optimization features.

 Run:ai’s GPU resource optimization offers unique capabilities that take GPU utilization to a new level and helps customers increase their productivity while maximizing their return on GPU investment.
+(Requires a minimum cluster version of v2.19)

 Improved command line interface autocompletion